Your cookie preferences

 How much deposit is usually needed to buy a house?

 Most lenders ask for a deposit equal to at least 5% of the cost of the property you plan to buy.
-This means that for the average UK home (£365,357) you would need a deposit of around £18,300.
+This means that for the average UK home (£365,357) you would need a deposit of around £18,300, according to UK mortgage statistics.

 Deposit requirements can vary based on your circumstances and the type of property you wish to buy, so it won’t always be possible to find a 95% LTV mortgage